2006–07 Vancouver Canucks season: Season overview

 On January 9, 2007, the NHL announced that Roberto Luongo had been voted by the fans to start in goal in the 2007 All-Star Game in Dallas.
 Aside from Luongo's selection into the All-Star Game, the first half of the season was also noted for the "Vote for Rory" internet campaign.
 The campaign was aimed at getting defenceman Rory Fitzpatrick voted into the 2007 All-Star Game, while mocking the NHL system of internet voting which encouraged people to vote as many times as they liked.

 For the first time in franchise history, the Canucks ended the regular season with the league's best penalty killing record, with an 86.9% efficiency.

-With the division title and third seed in the conference, the Canucks faced off against the Dallas Stars in the Western Quarter-finals.
+With the division title and third seed in the conference, the Canucks faced off against the Dallas Stars in the Western Quarterfinals.
 The Canucks first game back in the playoffs was a long one.
 On April 11, 2007, the Canucks set a franchise record with a quadruple OT win in Game 1.
 The game was the longest in Canucks history and the sixth longest in league history.
 Also in this game the Canucks set a record for shots against, allowing 76.
 The Canucks won this seven-game series despite the fact that every Dallas victory was a shutout for goalie Marty Turco.

 The goal scoring woes continued in the second round against Brian Burke's Anaheim Ducks and the Canucks could not score more than two goals in a game.
 Although Trevor Linden experienced a resurgence and tied for the team lead for scoring in the playoffs, the Sedin twins could not escape the Ducks' tight checking.
 The third period of Game 4 was a pivotal point as the Canucks could not protect a 2–0 third-period at home and lost in overtime.
 In the deciding Game 5 in Anaheim, call-up rookie Jannik Hansen attempted to move the puck from the Canucks' zone, but was caught by a thunderous hit by Rob Niedermayer.
 The puck then went to his brother Scott, right at the blue line, who fired a wrist shot on net.
-Roberto Luongo, engaged with a referee over whether the puck had cleared the zone, failed to track the puck, which ended up the back of the net and ended the Canucks' season.
+Roberto Luongo, engaged with a referee over whether the puck had cleared the zone, failed to track the puck, which ended up in the back of the net and ended the Canucks' season.